Advancing Ecosystem Modeling for Sustainability

 In collaboration with Kenneth Elgersma (University of Northern Iowa) and Deborah Goldberg (EEB Dept. here at UM), we received a new grant from the UM Water Center.
 We will apply our Mondrian ecosystem model to assess the likely effectiveness of wetland restoration efforts, including the burning of large areas of invasive plants, in coastal Michigan wetlands.

-Congrats also to PhD student Liza Jenkins who is expecting a baby in March
+Congrats also to PhD student Liza Jenkins who welcomed baby Calder in March.

 Artist for landscape painting above left:: Sy Ellers